How do you launch a product in a crowded market when you have no name recognition, no track record, no website, no ad budget, and no email list?

 Okay, let's bring it all home.
 How can you use what I've shared in your business?
 I can think of a few ways.

-First, many of you have the skills and ability required to develop products for a given market.
+First, many of you in the IndieHackers community have the skills and ability required to develop products for a given market.
 That's a big advantage, but it also means you may not be as protective of your time as you should be.

 If you don't currently have a method for determining if an idea is worth pursuing, use my Product Greenlight Framework above.
 Feel free to add your own criteria as well.
 The most important part is to be ruthlessly honest with yourself.
 Don't be afraid to kill ideas quickly.